The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: s not isomorphic to their opposite algebras

-\begin{proof} Using Theorem 3.9 of \cite{Thn}, choose a simple unital AI~algebra $E$ such that $K_0 (E) \cong {\mathbb{Z}} \big[ \tfrac{1}{p} \big],$ with $[1_E] \mapsto 1,$ and $T (E) \cong \Dt.$ Take $q = 4$ if $p = 2,$ and otherwise take $q = p$.
+\begin{proof} Using Theorem 3.9 of~\cite{Thn}, choose a simple unital AI~algebra $E$ such that $K_0 (E) \cong {\mathbb{Z}} \big[ \tfrac{1}{q} \big]$, with $[1_E] \mapsto 1$, and $\T (E) \cong \Dt$.
 Let $D_q$ be as in Definition~\ref{D:2.4}.
-Take $A = E \otimes D_q.$ Using $E$ in place of~$B$, proceed as in the proof of Theorem~\ref{T_3705_UHF}.
+Take $A = E \otimes D_q$.
+Using $E$ in place of~$B$, proceed as in the proof of Theorem~\ref{T_3705_UHF}.
 The differences are as follows.
-Here, since $D_q$ has a unique tracial state (by Proposition~\ref{pcaseproposition}), Lemma~\ref{L_3705_AffHme} gives an affine homeomorphism from $T (E) \cong \Dt$ to $T (A).$ The computation of $W (A)$ is as before, but the answer is different because $T (A) \cong \Dt$ instead of being a point.
-Since there is only one state on the scaled ordered group $K_0 (A),$ all tracial states must agree on all projections in~$A.$ Since $\Dt$ has more than one point, the projections in~$A$ do not distinguish the tracial states.
-So $A$ does not have real rank zero.
-However, we still get ${\operatorname{tsr}} (A) = 1,$ so $A$ has real rank at most~$1$ by Proposition~1.2 of~\cite{BP}. \end{proof}
+Here, since $D_q$ has a unique tracial state (by Proposition~\ref{pcaseproposition}), Lemma~\ref{L_3705_AffHme} gives an affine homeomorphism from $\T (E) \cong \Dt$ to $\T (A)$.
+The computation of $W (A)$ is as before, but the answer is different because $\T (A) \cong \Dt$ instead of being a point.
+Since there is only one state on the scaled ordered group $K_0 (A)$, all tracial states must agree on all projections in~$A$.
+Since $\Dt$ has more than one point, the projections in~$A$ do not distinguish the tracial states.
+So $A$ does not have real rank zero by Theorem 1.4(e) in~\cite{BKR} and Theorem 5.11 in~\cite{Haa}.
+However, we still get ${\operatorname{tsr}} (A) = 1$, so $A$ has real rank at most~$1$ by Proposition~1.2 of~\cite{BP}. \end{proof}